Easy to Advanced

-Rolling along Pacific Coast dunes and into the valleys and mountains beyond, these trails explore a serene corner of the Bay of Plenty/Eastland.
+Rolling along Pacific Coast dunes and into the valleys and mountains beyond, this varied trio of trails explores the naturally stunning Eastern Bay of Plenty and Tairāwhiti Gisborne regions.

 Offering some of the most serene day rides in Ngā Haerenga Great Rides of New Zealand, the Eastern Bay of Plenty’s Motu Trails are accessed from Ōpōtiki, gateway to the scenic Pacific Coast Highway.